caltechlibrary/metadatatools/mtd.1.md

 - PMCID
 - ROR
 - SNAC
+- TEL (telphone number, verification unavailable)
-- UUID (NOTE: verification unavailable, returns undefined with exit code 3)
+- UUID (NOTE: verification unavailable)
 - VIAF

+NOTE: for identifier types with unavailable varification they will return the text "undefined" and exit code of 3.

 # OPTIONS